Before you arriveLearn about the resort.

 After an exhaustive search for the very best development partner, Panorama chose to move forward with Dominium because of their focus on first-class design, and a history of excellence in both Alberta and British Columbia.
 1, 2 and 3-bedroom homes in a modern mountain style are coming soon to the base of the Silver Platter.
 A presentation centre will open in the resort this winter with construction expected to begin in spring 2022.
 More details coming soon.

-The resort’s renowned Alpine Training Centre has seen an injection of $1,250,000 for snowmaking and safety infrastructure, including the installation of North America’s first TechnoAlpin TT10 fan guns.
-“A contribution of more than $850,000 from the BC Government through its Community Economic Recovery Infrastructure Program (CERIP) is huge for the continued development of tourism and business in the Columbia Valley,” said Steve Paccagnan, President and CEO of Panorama Mountain Resort.
-“Further enhancing Panorama’s racing and training facility enables us to draw international visitation during November, early December and late spring, which are traditionally lower volume periods.”
+The resort’s renowned Alpine Training Centre has seen improvements in snowmaking and safety infrastructure, including the installation of North America’s first TechnoAlpin TT10 fan guns.
+“Further enhancing Panorama’s racing and training facility enables us to draw international visitation during November, early December and late spring, which are traditionally lower volume periods,” said Steve Paccagnan, President and CEO of Panorama Mountain Resort.

 Recognized year after year for the quality of grooming on Canada’s longest fall-line cruisers, Panorama will stay in front with two new Prinoth snow cats.
 With one of North America’s biggest ski mountains to groom each night, fuel efficiency is paramount and these machines are best in class.